10/31/2024

 Chief Financial Officer

-Thank you, Sean.
-And hello, everyone.
+Thank you, Sean, and hello, everyone.
 BGC generated third quarter revenue of $561.1 million, reflecting growth across all geographies.
-America's revenues increased by 19 percent.
-Europe, Middle East, and Africa revenues increased by 16.5 percent.
-And Asia Pacific revenues increased by 8.3 percent.
+America's revenues increased by 19%.
+Europe, Middle East, and Africa revenues increased by 16.5%.
+And Asia Pacific revenues increased by 8.3%.
 Turning to expenses.
-Compensation and employee benefits under GAAP and for adjusted earnings increased by 16.4 percent and 16.3 percent respectively, primarily due to higher commissionable revenues during the period.
-Non-compensation expenses under GAAP and for adjusted earnings increased by 17.5 percent and 11.5 percent respectively, largely driven by higher interest expense, which was more than offset by higher interest income.
+Compensation and employee benefits under GAAP and for adjusted earnings increased by 16.4%. and 16.3% respectively, primarily due to higher commissionable revenues during the period.
+Non-compensation expenses under GAAP and for adjusted earnings increased by 17.5% and 11.5% respectively, largely driven by higher interest expense, which was more than offset by higher interest income.
 Moving on to earnings.
-Our pre-tax adjusted earnings grew by 24.4 percent to $126.7 million.
-Post-tax adjusted earnings increased by 34.5 percent to $126.6 million.
-And post-tax adjusted earnings per share improved by 36.8 percent to 26 percent per share.
-Our third quarter adjusted EBITDA was $151.4 million and 11.4 percent improvement.
-Turning to share accounts.
-Our fully diluted weighted average share account for adjusted earnings was $494.8 million during the third quarter, a 0.4 percent decrease compared to the second quarter of 2024.
-BGC continues to expect its fully diluted weighted average share account to remain approximately flat for the full year 2024.
-As of September 30th, our liquidity was $772.5 million compared with $701.4 million as of year end 2023.
+Our pre-tax adjusted earnings grew by 24.4% to $126.7 million.
+Post-tax adjusted earnings increased by 34.5% to $126.6 million, and post-tax adjusted earnings per share improved by 36.8% to 26% per share.
+Our third quarter adjusted EBITDA was $151.4 million, an 11.4% improvement.
+Turning to share count.
+Our fully diluted weighted average share count for adjusted earnings was $494.8 million during the third quarter, a 0.4% decrease compared to the second quarter of 2024.
+BGC continues to expect its fully diluted weighted average share count to remain approximately flat for the full year of 2024.
+As of September 30th, our liquidity was $772.5 million, compared with $701.4 million as of year end 2023.
 With that, operator, we would like to turn open the call for questions.

 speaker